 Project activities

-Several activities have been planned as part of this project including:
+Several activities have been undertaken as part of this project including:

 1. Plant survival surveys.
 Mapping fire affected populations will identify the number of surviving plants.
 This data can be compared with past population estimates to understand the impact of recent fires on orchid populations.